catseye/Robin/README.markdown

 * Add decimal and proper-fractional sugar for rational numbers, i.e.
   `2-1/5` and `2.2`.

+### Fundamental Semantics ###

+* Add an opaque type -- opaque values have internals that can only be accessed inside the module in which they were created.

+* Support qualifiers during module import.
+Have identifiers be imported from modules qualified by default, and have something to turn this off.
+  Possibly support "only" and "hiding" qualifiers.

+### Concurrency and Exceptions ###

+* Establish the relationship between exceptions and processes -- if a process raises an exception that it does not catch, it should send a message to its parent (the process that spawned it.)

+* Fuller tests for exceptions.

 * Add richer concurrency primitives (`call` and `respond`, which assume the message consists of an envelope (containing the caller's pid), a "tag" symbol, and a payload; `respond` would be like a case statement against the tags, and would know which pid to reply to.)

+### Standard Modules ###

 * Document the `crude-io` module, and add tests for it.